Pearson Edexcel Remote Invigilation Service for Schools

 We make sure that students can interact directly with the assessment platform in the lead up to their examinations.

 Familiarisation activities are conducted using a limited set of past papers and/or sample assessments, and the focus is to make sure students familiar with the system.
-These are not intended to act as mock examinations and answers will therefore not be given to schools, exam centres or individuals as part of this.

 Accurate UCI information will enable us to link up the entry data once this is submitted.
 Please refer to this guidance on creating UCI numbers.